avielBS/ButterflyHostSDK-Flutter/README.md

 ### 🔌 & ▶️

 [Our plugin](https://pub.dev/packages/butterfly_host_sdk) is pretty straight forward and easy to install, all you need to do is add `butterfly_host_sdk` dependency .
+To recognize your app in ButterflyHostSDK servers you need an application key, you can set it via code.

 Required changes in your `pubspec.yaml` file:
 ```yaml